Velocidex/velociraptor-docs/content/vql_reference/windows/proc_yara/_index.md

 pid|The pid to scan|int (required)
-context|Return this many bytes either side of a hit|int key|If set use this key to cache the  yara rules.|string
+context|Return this many bytes either side of a hit|int key|If set use this key to cache the  yara rules.|string namespace|The Yara namespece to use.|string vars|The Yara variables to use.|ordereddict.Dict number|Stop after this many hits (1).|int64

 ### Description